-Each project typically goes through three different phases before construction completion.
-These phases include preliminary engineering (PE), right-of-way engineering and acquisition (RW), and construction (CN).
-The preliminary engineering includes development of construction plans.
-Right-of-way engineering and acquisition includes the determination and actual purchase of the right-of-way needed for the project.
+Each project typically goes through three different phases before the project is completed.
+These phases include preliminary engineering (PE), right-of-way acquisition (RW), and construction (CN).
+The preliminary engineering includes the development of the plans, which includes environmental investigation and approval, and right-of-way engineering which is the determination and appraising of parcels needed to construct the project.
+Right-of-way acquisition includes the actual purchase of the land needed to construct the project.
+Right-of-way acquisition can include both permanent and temporary land purchases.
 The construction stage is the actual construction of the project.
 Each of the projects listed will go through one or more of the phases during the four-year period.